algosup/2023-2024-project-2-x86-retrogaming-team-7/Documents/Functional_Specification.md

 ## Project Overview

 ALGOSUP asked us to recreate an old video game, which is the game called "Pac-Man".
 We will make it with some features, in an environment called MS-DOS (x86-16bits) and in assembly language [^1].
-This project started the Monday 6th November and its deadline is Thursday 21th December.
+This project started the Monday 6th November and its deadline is Thursday 21st December.

 ---
  So what is Pac-Man ?

 ![PAC-MAN](https://openseauserdata.com/files/7980c0c921ad90ecb7deadf1aefeda41.png)

-Pac-Man is a maze-based and a singleplayer video game set in a brightly colored, released in 1980 in Japan.
+Pac-Man is a maze-based and a single player video game set in a brightly colored, released in 1980 in Japan.
 The player takes control of a yellow character, known as Pac-Man.
 The objective of the game is to clear all the dots from the maze while avoiding four colorful ghosts who are out to catch Pac-Man.
 The player earns points by consuming dots and, occasionally, larger dots, which temporarily turn the ghosts vulnerable, then Pac-Man can eat them to earn more points.

 ---